muhtasim97/CBT-UML_Integration/README.md

 ## Installation

-Hope you have node or yarn installed in your machine.
+Hope you have npm or yarn installed in your machine.

 ```sh
 npm install